AbuseIO/AbuseIO/docs/migration.md

 # Preperations (-p / --prepare)

+- make sure you have disabled the cron (housekeeper)! if you do not disable this it will start to prune data while migration is running because it would think the data is unlinked.
+That is true, but during the migration these links are being created which takes time!

 - make sure you followed the installation guidelines correctly and setup the default account (system account).
 The default system account is required and all data will be linked to this account!